oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 ### Presentation

 Everything discussed so far, has nothing to do with the runtime environment.
 All of this work purely supports rendering this one SVG image.
-This was always the goal, but the story no longer ends here.
-Today, this SVG is merely another fragment in something bigger.
+This was always the goal, but the story doesn't end here.
+This SVG is merely another fragment in something bigger.

+It still is worth mentioning that the SVG document can be nested directly into an HTML document, which was the earliest presentation layer beyond the plain SVG.
+Multiple navigation experiences were implemented on top of this document, by parsing metadata out of SVG elements, deriving a navigation mesh from that data, and shifting focus to different DOM nodes with page anchors.

+## References

+- "time travel" comic by xkcd from <https://xkcd.com/630/>
+- "passage of time" montage based on [Futurama episode 3ACV13](https://en.wikipedia.org/wiki/Bendin'_in_the_Wind).

 [GraphViz]: https://graphviz.org/
 [dot]: https://graphviz.org/docs/layouts/dot/